Instructional Assistant Visa Sponsorship Jobs in Washington DC

 Which visa types are most commonly used for instructional assistant roles in Washington DC?

-The H-1B is the most common employer-sponsored work visa, but instructional assistant positions often require a bachelor's degree in a specific field to qualify as a specialty occupation, which is not always straightforward for this role.
-J-1 exchange visitor visas are also used in educational settings, particularly through teacher exchange programs.
+The H-1B visa is the most common employer-sponsored work visa, but instructional assistant positions often require a bachelor's degree in a specific field to qualify as a specialty occupation, which is not always straightforward for this role.
+J-1 visa exchange visitor visas are also used in educational settings, particularly through teacher exchange programs.
 TN visas apply to Canadian and Mexican nationals in qualifying education roles.

 How to find instructional assistant visa sponsorship jobs in Washington DC?